-Data coffer disks consist of a controller enclosure's first four disks and one built-in disk of each controller.
+Data coffer disks consist of the first four disks of a storage system's controller enclosure as well as each controller's built-in disk.
 They store three types of data: cache data requiring power failure protection, OceanStor OS system data, and system configuration information and logs.